Recognizing mainboard components of Desktop – Part 2

 CMOS battery

-– CMOS battery is used to provide sustained power for RAM CMOS.
+– The CMOS battery supplies power to the RAM CMOS.

 – Specifications: